10 Tips to be Cyber-Safe during Holiday Shopping

 Common Holiday Scams

 During this time, the number of malicious emails that contain malware as a link or attachment shoots up.
 Social Media and mobile platforms are the hotspots for phishing messages.
 It contains special offers, taking advantage of the holiday period that’s marked by a spike in online shopping.
-And now covid will work as a catalyst for online shoppers.

-Distributed Denial of Service (DDoS) attacks
+3) Distributed Denial of Service (DDoS) attack

 A distributed denial-of-service (DDoS) attack is an attack in which multiple compromised computer systems attack a target, such as a server, website, or other network resources, and cause a denial of service for users of the targeted resource.
 The flood of incoming messages, connection requests, or malformed packets to the target system forces it to slow down or even crash and shut down, thereby denying service to legitimate users or systems.